-We'd like to invite you to take part in our research study.
+We'd like to invite you to take part in our research survey.
 Before you decide, it is important that you understand why the research is being done and what it would involve for you.
 Please take time to read this information, and discuss it with others if you wish.
-If there is anything that is not clear, or if you would like more information, please call [DELETE AS APPROPRIATE] [IQVIA TO ADD] [NatCen TO ADD].
+If there is anything that is not clear, or if you would like more information, please call TELEPHONE.

-What is the purpose of the study?
+What is the purpose of the survey?

-The coronavirus (COVID-19) pandemic has had a major impact [DELETE AS APPROPRIATE BASED ON REGION] across the UK/ [WALES] across the UK and Wales/ [NORTHERN IRELAND] at both a UK-wide and individual country level.
-This study aims to find out how many people are still getting COVID-19, or are likely to have had it even if they haven't realised it at the time.
+The coronavirus (COVID-19) pandemic has had a major impact [DELETE AS APPROPRIATE BASED ON REGION] across the UK/ [WALES] across the UK and Wales/ [NORTHERN IRELAND] at both a UK-wide and individual country level/ [SCOTLAND] across the UK and Scotland.
+This survey aims to find out how many people are still getting COVID-19, or are likely to have had it even if they haven't realised it at the time.

 One way to find out whether a person has COVID-19 infection is to directly look for the virus.
-The main test we are using to diagnose COVID-19 at the moment uses a swab taken from someone's nose and throat.
-Once someone has completely recovered from the infection, the virus cannot be found any longer in their nose and throat.
+The main test we are using to diagnose COVID-19 at the moment uses a swab taken from someone's throat and nose.
+Once someone has completely recovered from the infection, the virus can no longer be found in their throat and nose.
 But one way the body fights infections like COVID-19 is by producing small particles in the blood called "antibodies".
 It takes 2-3 weeks for the body to make enough of these antibodies to fight the infection.
-When someone gets better, these antibodies still stay in their blood at low levels - with other infections, this is what helps them avoid getting the same infection again, although we do not yet know whether the same is true for COVID-19.
+When someone gets better, these antibodies stay in their blood at low levels - with other infections, this is what helps them avoid getting the same infection again, although we do not yet know whether the same is true for COVID-19.
 So scientists try to measure levels of both the virus and these antibodies to work out who has COVID-19 now (with or without symptoms) and who has had it in the past.

-In this study we want to find out how many people of different ages [DELETE AS APPROPRIATE BASED ON REGION] across the UK/ [WALES] across the UK and Wales/ [NORTHERN IRELAND] UK-wide and at an individual country level are still getting COVID-19 as people start going back to work or school, and how many have had COVID-19 in the past.
-We will do this by testing for the virus in the nose and throat.
+In this survey we want to find out how many people of different ages [DELETE AS APPROPRIATE BASED ON REGION] across the UK/ [WALES] across the UK and Wales/ [NORTHERN IRELAND] UK-wide and at an individual country level [SCOTLAND] across the UK and Scotland/ are still getting COVID-19, particularly with many people now returning to work or school, and how many have had COVID-19 in the past.
+We will do this by testing for the virus in the throat and nose.
 In some people we will also measure levels of antibodies in their blood.
 We want to find out how many people have COVID-19 over the coming months - either with symptoms or without knowing they have the infection because they don't have any symptoms.
-We want to do this in a group of people that reflect the population of the [DELETE AS APPROPRIATE BASED ON REGION] UK/ [WALES] UK and Wales/ [NORTHERN IRELAND] UK overall and its individual countries - so a range of ages and places where people live, and not just people with symptoms.
+We want to do this in a group of people that reflect the population of the [DELETE AS APPROPRIATE BASED ON REGION] UK/ [WALES] UK and Wales/ [NORTHERN IRELAND] UK overall and its individual countries /[SCOTLAND] UK and Scotland/ - so in a range of ages and places where people live, and not just people with symptoms.

-The information we get from people like you taking part will help scientists and the government work out how to deal with the coronavirus outbreak better over the next year.
+The information we get from people like you taking part in the survey, will help scientists and the government work out how to deal with the coronavirus outbreak better over the next year.
 Thank you for thinking about helping us.